ethnar/soulforged/README.md

-# Soulforged
+# Soulforged: Prelude

-The source code of the Soulforged game.
+The source code of the Soulforged Prelude game (aka SF0).

 To get it going: